Anti-Inflammatory Diet Plan →

 Scale

 Note – This recipe has been updated January 2020 adding a yeast option to soften bread.
-If you’d like the yeast option, you can print it here or see blog post.
+If you’d like the yeast option, you can print it here.
 Quick (no yeast) version below!

 • 1 ¼ cup cassava flour